pulibrary/imagecat-rails/README.md

 To import the GuideCard records (takes about 3 minutes): `rake import:import_guide_cards` To import the SubGuideCard records (takes about 2 minutes): `rake import:import_sub_guide_cards`

 The CardImage records are the images that are included in the GuideCard and SubGuideCard records.
 There are 5,786,727 images.
-These take about 12 days to import.
+These are estimated to take about 1 day to import.

 To import the CardImage records: `rake import:import_card_images`